ankane/eps/README.md

 > Pass an array of hashes make multiple predictions at once

 The target can be numeric (regression) or categorical (classification).
+Eps (short for “epsilon”) uses linear regression for regression and naive Bayes for classification.

 ## Building Models